supeng123/frontEnd-optimization/docker/README.md

 **CMD ["executable", "param1", "param2"]
 **CMD command param1 param2

-//won't be overwrite by the commands from command line **ENTRYPOINT
+//won't be overwrite by the commands from command line，only one Entrypoint in one docker file
+//only with --entrypoint in "docker run -it --entrypoint='/bin/bash'" **ENTRYPOINT
 *example    ENTRYPOINT["/etc/default/nginx", '-g', "deamo off"]